 The Evolution of the School of Industrial Technology

 The School of Applied Sciences, which later became the School of Industrial Technology, embarked on its journey in 1973 with a Bachelor of Applied Sciences (B.App.Sc.).
-Initially offering programs in Electronic Science and Technology, Food Science and Technology, and Polymer Science and Technology, the school quickly expanded.
-In 1974, Mineral Science and Technology was added, followed by Computer Science and Technology in 1979, marking significant growth and progress.
+Initially offering programmes in Electronic Science and Technology, Food Science and Technology, and Polymer Science and Technology, the school quickly expanded.
+In 1974, Mineral Science and Technology was added, followed by Computer Science and Technology in 1979.

 On August 7, 1984, the School of Applied Sciences demonstrated its adaptability by transforming into the School of Industrial Technology and the School of Engineering Sciences.
-This shift, a response to evolving industry and engineering demands, saw the redefinition of the curriculum.
+Responding to evolving industry and engineering demands, the school redefined the curriculum.
 The more specialised Bachelor of Engineering (B.Eng.) and Bachelor of Technology (B.Tech.) replaced the B.App.
-Sc., ensuring our programs remained at the forefront of the field.
+Sc.

 In 1999/2000, the School of Industrial Technology introduced the Environmental Technology program, marking a significant milestone in its growth and expansion.